a-velasquez/a-velasquez/README.md

 - 🌱 I’m currently learning React + Redux
 - 💻 I’m looking to land my first job as a junior developer
-- 🥅 2021 Goals: Create more fun and interesting project with new frameworks and languages
+- 🥅 2021 Goals: Create more fun and interesting projects with new frameworks and languages
 - ⚡ Fun fact: I love to draw, play drums, and collect retro videogames.